Updates to AP Seminar Performance Tasks

 Designing Your AP Seminar Course

 AP Seminar is unique in that it can only be taught as part of the larger AP Capstone™ program.
 This course may only be offered to students at participating schools where teachers have completed the required professional development.
-High schools have already been selected for participation in the 2017-18 academic year.
-Schools interested in offering AP Capstone in the 2018-19 academic year will need to complete the application process.
-Visit AP Capstone to learn more about how to participate in this program.
+Visit AP Capstone website to learn more about how to participate in this program.

 The key document for each AP course is the course and exam description.
 Start by reviewing it to understand the objectives and expectations of the course and exam.